Governor of St Helena, Mark Capes – Final Report

 One factor in recruitment problems are people who think they can escape problems back home by accepting a post on St Helena; that those problems will “fade away in this new environment.”
 The governor has observed that as a solution, this rarely happens.
 “Instead the problems they were running away from, they get bigger.”

 But a lot more effort now goes into attracting “the right people with the right skills and expertise,” and also “mindset” to come to St Helena.

 Too Many Expat Officers on St Helena

 Directly linked to recruitment problems and perhaps the most frustrating issue for Saints at the moment is the number of expat TC Officers contracted in to St Helena who it is felt are below the calibre we might expect.
 Some remain in post while others leave early, using the well worn explanation of “personal reasons” to deflect questions.
-I asked Mr Capes how legitimate did he feel these concerns over perceived incompetence with TC workers are.
+I asked the Governor of St Helena Mark Capes how legitimate did he feel these concerns over perceived incompetence with TC workers are.

 “I know there is tension.
 I think there always has been tension between expat officers in government and some local people.
 You can understand why because expat officers come and go – somebody put it to me that, here they come, they’ve got long job titles and allowances and nice salaries.

 “Well, that may be so but at a time when we are, trying to move the island forward on so many fronts, doing new things, trying to get ready for the opportunities we expect air access to bring then there has been an increase in the number of [expat officers].”

 Mr Capes pointed to social services as an example where an increase in staff has been necessary in response to issues raised by the Wass Report.
 He reiterated that bringing TC workers to St Helena is expensive and not done lightly, but he also suggested the numbers have peaked and should decline moving forward.

 The governor did, however, seem to understand the frustrations.